robclewley/robclewley.github.io/_posts/2015-03-30-hello-world.md

 # Building the future of computational and data science

-**Transient Dynamic** is a blog about my journey towards the future of computational and data science, and my contribution to it.
-I have a lot of opinions and experience in doing computational science, applied mathematics, informatics, and scientific publishing, both as an academic researcher and an educator, but this blog will focus more on *showing* more than telling, and looking *forward* more than backward.
+**Transient Dynamic** is a blog about my journey towards the future of computational and data science, a documentation of my new contributions to it and advocacy about my approach.
+Like many academics, I have a lot of opinions and experience about what's right and wrong in computational science, applied mathematics, informatics, and scientific publishing, but this blog will focus more on *showing* more than telling, and looking *forward* with positivity more than backward.

-There will be posts that fill in the background to my perspective, and more technical posts that simply show off new tools and capabilities of my own or of others.
+There will be posts that fill in the background to my perspective and more technical posts that simply show off new tools and capabilities of my own or of others.
+(This is also my first blog.
+I haven't decided how dry, sarcastic, or weird to be yet -- I fear the force of my British roots.)

 ## Extending CS concepts to apply to regular science